-Create holiday decorations from stuff you already have
+Create holiday gifts from ReStore finds and things you already own

-Holiday decorations can be expensive.
+Holiday gifts can be expensive, and with supply chain delays, you can't be sure they'll reach you in time.
 Instead of buying more stuff, take a look at what you already have and give it some holiday cheer!
-Watch this DIY Friday segment with Jan Hagerman for some fun ideas you can do on a budget.
+Check out these ideas to get you started.

 Learn about the history of housing in your community